The coronavirus and impacts on travel, visa and permits

 - live in one of the countries listed

-The Swedish Government: Extension of temporary entry ban to Sweden until 31 August 2020 and easing of restrictions for more travellers
+The Swedish Government: Extension of temporary entry ban to Sweden until 31 October 2020

 The Swedish Police: Travel to Sweden from outside EU during the corona outbreak